Virtuant/hadoop-admin-2019/docs/spark-risk-factor.md

 Alternatively, we can define our schema with specific types, we will explore this option on the next paragraph.

-Import CSV data into a data frame with a user defined schema
+Import CSV data into a data frame with a user defined schema:

 ```spark
 %spark2